b-u-n/tuf-resil/README.md

 ## Introduction

-The node library I found to handle resilience at the functional level is some 3,000 lines of code with an arcane interface: [Cockatiel](https://npm.io/package/cockatiel).
+The node library I found to handle resiliency at the functional level is some 3,000 lines of code with an arcane interface: [Cockatiel](https://npm.io/package/cockatiel).
 There are cleaner libraries, but they only wrap HTTP requests, not functions.

 I think it's time for a better library, so here is my whopping 37 lines of code. :)